benok/burmilla-os-console/README.md

 ## Misc details

 The sshd is configured to accept logins from users in the `docker` group, and `root` is denied.

-## Contact
-For bugs, questions, comments, corrections, suggestions, etc., open an issue in [rancher/os](//github.com/rancher/os/issues) with a title starting with `[os-images] `.

-Or just [click here](//github.com/rancher/os/issues/new?title=%5Bos-images%5D%20) to create a new issue.